The Arboretum offers seasonal internships in horticulture, children’s education, avian education, and plant records.

 Avian Education

-The Arboretum at Penn State offers a paid, part-time summer internship for undergraduates, graduate students, and recent graduates interested in environmental education and related topics.
+The Arboretum offers a paid, part-time summer internship for undergraduates, graduate students, and recent graduates interested in environmental education and related topics.

 This internship provides a hands-on introduction to outdoor, place-based education focused on birds and their ecological interactions.
-Interns work with the Arboretum’s education staff to develop and facilitate nature-based programs and activities focused on central Pennsylvania birds. internship will also expose interns to the world of public gardens, integrating event planning, volunteer management, public relations skills, and donor support.
+Interns work with the Arboretum’s education staff to develop and facilitate nature-based programs and activities focused on central Pennsylvania birds.
+Interns will also be exposed to the world of public gardens, integrating event planning, volunteer management, public relations skills, and donor support.

 For more information about these internships, you may contact: